dgraph-io/auth0-integration/README.md

 ![Slash GraphQL API key](./slash-api-key.png)

-The `deploy/SlashGraphQL/auth.json` now has enough information to link Slash GraphQL and Auth0, so add a GraphQL schema for the app with the following command and enter the Slash GraphQL API key when prompted.
+The `deploy/SlashGraphQL/auth.json` file now has enough information to link Slash GraphQL and Auth0, so add a GraphQL schema for the app with the following command and enter the Slash GraphQL API key when prompted.

 ```sh
 yarn run deploy-slash
 ```

-That'll ask you for the Slash GraphQL API key you created above, and sets the minimal schema in `deploy/SlashGraphQL/schema.graphql` as the schema for the GraphQL backend you deployed.
+That sets the minimal schema in `deploy/SlashGraphQL/schema.graphql` as the schema for the GraphQL backend you deployed.

 ## Step 3 - App setup